Barbara’s Stage 3 Colon Cancer Story

 I went skiing in St. Moritz this year.
 I’ve taken career risks.
 I’ve launched a podcast.
 I’ve gone on television with the Today Show, different programs.

-I really know that I can’t control what happens later, like my five-year-scan in December, but I can control the in-between.
+I really know that I can’t control what happens later, like my 5-year scan in December, but I can control the in between.

 I just try to live a very positive life.
 Stay away from things that aren’t serving me and from people that aren’t good for me.
 Go for it.
 Book the trip.
 Spend the air miles.
 Get out of your own way.
 Try the new career.
 Leave a crappy relationship.
 Throw out what’s not working for you.
 Invite in new opportunity.